Accounts Payable Professionals Group

 This is also happening while the payments environment is tightening its expectations around fraud control.

-Nacha’s fraud monitoring rule changes began Phase 1 on March 20, 2026 for large originators and third parties, with Phase 2 scheduled for June 22, 2026 for all other covered parties.
-That does not solve AP fraud by itself, but it does reinforce a larger point: payment risk management is becoming more structured, more visible, and harder to treat as an afterthought.
+Nacha’s fraud monitoring rule changes began Phase 1 on March 20, 2026, with broader Phase 2 implementation moving into practical effect on June 22, 2026.
+That does not solve AP fraud by itself, but it reinforces a larger point: payment risk management is becoming more structured, more visible, and harder to treat as an afterthought.

 The Shift AP Needs to Make